What is a capsule wardrobe collection?

 - The microcapsule wardrobe – details

-- Putting it together – try it for a month – give it a go
+- Putting it together – one month challenge

 Donna Karan is the American designer who coined the term “capsule wardrobe”: a selection of a limited number of garments which coordinate with each other and which are worn the majority of the time to the exclusion of other garments in your wardrobe.